zjamnik/WNtoEmail/README.md

 # WNtoEmail
 Node.js script to download new WebNovel chapters convert them to eBook and send to email.
 Mainly intended for sending to Kindle.
-Script will pack your WebNovels into convinient eBooks, complete with cover image, metadata and table of contents.
+Script will pack your WebNovels into convenient eBooks, complete with cover image, metadata and table of contents.
 For ongoing series it will wait for a configured number of new chapters before sending a new volume to avoid spam.

-# Dependecies
+# Dependencies
 It's a Node.js project so install that.
 Project is using `node-html-parser` and `nodemailer` libraries.
 It should be enough to:
 ```
 npm install --save node-html-parser
 npm install --save nodemailer
 ```

+https://github.com/vercel/pkg for deploying to binary files.

 I'm using fetch, which is an experimental feature, it might work differently on different versions.
 Script written on Node version `v18.4.0`
 > ExperimentalWarning: The Fetch API is an experimental feature.
 This feature could change at any time